 Once the mischief maker is exposed, you begin to understand the tricks it has employed to keep you stuck in a hamster wheel as you keep running but going nowhere in life.
 It’s now time to disembark from the worthless wheel and proceed in the direction of your goals and dreams.
 Of course the monkey will put up a fight, but worry not.
 The author gives you practical strategies to fight back—and win—against this formidable opponent.

 As you resolve to no longer allow your strings to be pulled by this invisible inner critic, its defeat is inevitable.
 After all, it derives all its power from you.
-So turn to page 22 and seize back your power.
+So read the full story here and seize back your power.